 Using Plex to watch live, over-the-air HDTV will have its benefits over simply watching through an antenna alone.

 As with other content stored on your Plex media device, the app will scrape metadata like art and episode information from the internet for whatever programming is coming through your antenna.
-Plex will use that info to adorn the TV guide while browsing what is on.
-The guide also features search functionality, voice command support, and will utilize your entire Plex content library to suggest programming you may enjoy.

 Furthermore, you will be able to record live TV through Plex’s DVR feature.
 Simultaneous streams and multiple recordings will also be supported but will be dependent on the USB TV tuner you use.
-Plus, you will be able to watch your TV from any device connected to your Plex media server.
+Plus, you will be able to watch your TV from any device connected to your

 Time-shifting — fast forward, rewind, etc. — will be included in the service but will not be available until a further update later in June.

 While Plex’s TV streaming looks and functions differently than the dedicated streaming services out there, it is also a vastly cheaper solution to cutting the cord without completely ditching TV, and it avoids the confusion or bloat often found with those services.

 - How to use Plex to manage and play all of your media, everywhere

 - What is Android TV?
 Google’s smart TV platform fully explained